 Applicants may consult with M-AAA staff prior to applying, but staff members will not review or provide comments on draft materials.

 Once submitted, applications will be screened by M-AAA staff for Applicant Eligibility and Project Eligibility.
 See Applicant Eligibility and Project Eligibility above for more information.

 M-AAA will provide an online Final Report form.
-Grant recipients must complete and submit one no later than July 31, 2023.
-The Final Report form requires a summary about the project, attendance numbers, photos of the project and other documentation including proof of NEA and M-AAA acknowledgment in online and print materials.
+Grant recipients must complete and submit one no later than July 31, 2024.
+The Final Report form requires a summary about the project, attendance numbers, photos of the project and other documentation including proof of the National Endowment for the Arts and Mid-America Arts Alliance acknowledgment in online and print materials.
 A Final Report at a Glance document will be provided with the Grant Agreement for ease of reference when collection during the grant period.

 Grant recipients must document purchases, the work by vendors, artists, and other contractual personnel which are charged, in whole or in part, to the Artistic Innovations Grant funds.
 Further, grant recipients must maintain that documentation for three years following the submission of the Final Report.

 Grant awards are considered income.
-Grant recipients are responsible for all tax obligations under federal, state, and local laws.
+Grantees are responsible for all tax obligations under federal, state, and local laws.
 M-AAA recommends that all recipients consult a tax accountant or local Internal Revenue Service office with questions or concerns regarding deductions and reporting.